tslocke/hobo/hobo_jquery/README.markdown

 ### page-nav

-FIXME: update.
 The params attribute now defaults to recognize_page_path.slice(:controller,:action,:id).

+Standard form ajax attributes are now also supported, and behave similar to `<a>`.

 ### query_params